Welcome to the Radix Tech Docs

 If you want an easy place to get started on Radix as a user, head over to the Radix User Guide where you can learn about the Radix Desktop Wallet, Explorer, and a wealth of knowledge about how Radix works.

-If you are a developer, encourage you to get started with Scrypto.
+If you are a developer, we encourage you to get started with Scrypto.
 Building smart contracts using Scrypto will require no knowledge of running a Radix node.
-However if you want to explore what you can do with Radix Olympia’s current token and transaction features, your best entry point are the Radix APIs.
+Alternatively, if you want to explore what you can do with Radix Olympia’s current token and transaction features, your best entry point are the Radix APIs.
 Whether building a client application or integrating XRD or other Radix-based tokens into a wallet or exchange, the API provides the most straightforward method of interaction with the network.

 If you are interested in earning XRD tokens, you have two directions to consider.
 The Radix protocol includes the ongoing minting of new XRD tokens called "emissions" to incentivize supporting network security.
 Anyone can earn emissions by staking their own XRD in the Radix Desktop Wallet, and this is the best choice for most people.
 However, if you are an experienced server administrator, you might consider running a Validator Node that can earn emissions as well.